privateprep/coding-space-website/src/pages/index.md

       ## Expert Teachers

-      Our ongoing educator training in Socratic-based teaching methods and computer science curriculum means students learn from teachers in the know
+      Our ongoing training in Socratic-based teaching and computer science education means students learn from teachers in the know.
   - image:
       image: /img/field_trips.jpg
       alt: Group of Coding Space students go on a field trip to Google office in NYC